-We combine a wide range of molecular, biochemical, and cellular methods to analyze genes responsible for normal visual function.
+At O'Tousa Lab, we combine a wide range of molecular, biochemical, and cellular methods to analyze genes responsible for normal visual function.

-With over 40 years of study by dozens of labs, Drosophila melanogaster is the premiere invertebrate research organism for the study of vision and light-related responses.
+With over 40 years of study by dozens of labs, Drosophila melanogaster is the premiere research organism for the study of vision and light-related responses.
 Its eyes are well suited for observing molecular pathways and cell-to-cell communication systems underlying key development processes.

 The ability to do genome editing now allows our molecular genetic approaches to be applied to mosquito research.
 We characterize photoreceptor specializations allowing mosquitoes to acquire visual information in very low light environments.
 The ability of mosquitoes to integrate this information with other sensory inputs is the basis of efficient host seeking and other specialized mosquito behaviors.